-It is worth mentioning that some CPI Communications errors are not reported when they first occur.
+Some CPI Communications errors are not reported when they first occur.
 If you read through the possible return\code values listed, you probably noticed that some of them seemed more appropriate to an Allocate call.
 In fact, they are indeed allocation errors-they are reported because the Allocate call did not result in a conversation for one reason or another.
 However, they are not actually reported until some call following the Allocate, such as a Send\Data (CMSEND) call, is executed.